kagehq/docle/README.md

 ## Why?

-Modern apps need to run code they didn't write—AI-generated scripts, user automations, plugins, custom logic.
+Modern apps need to run code they didn't write like AI-generated scripts, user automations, plugins, custom logic.
 But doing it safely is hard.

 Docle makes it simple.
-Add a one-line script tag and you're done:
+Run your users’ code safely with one line:

 ```html
 <script src="https://api.docle.co/embed.js"></script>